luciabelengonzalez/Master-BigData-USC/README.md

 # Master-BigData-USC

-Projects for the master's degree en Big Data (Universidad de Santiago de Compostela)
+Projects for the master's degree in Big Data (Universidad de Santiago de Compostela)